In case of emergency, please call triple zero (000)

 Introduction

-If you are in or leaving Out of Home Care learning about the health system can help you to feel confident in managing your own health.
+This guide will help you make informed decisions about your health and know where to go for support.
+If you are in, or leaving out-of-home care, learning about the health system can help you to feel more confident in managing your own health.

-Out of Home Care is a term used for children and young people 0 to 17 years old who are unable to live with their parents.
-You might live in long-term foster care, with a relative (kinship care), or in residential care.
+Out-of-Home care is an arrangement for children and young people aged 0 to 17 who are unable to live with their parents.
+Children and young people in out-of-home care may live with foster carers, a relative (kinship care), or in residential care.

 The plan is specific to you and includes: